 “Zika virus is a virus carried by the Aedes mosquito and is transmitted to humans via the bite of an infected mosquito,” says Dr. Gerardo Bustillo, OB-GYN at Orange Coast Memorial Medical Center in Fountain Valley, California.
 “First discovered in Ugandan rhesus monkeys in 1947, it has been associated with outbreaks in different parts of the world.
 Zika virus is related to other mosquito-borne viruses, such as dengue virus and West Nile virus.
 Zika first appeared in the Western Hemisphere in early 2014 on an island off the coast of Chile.
 Since then, it has been detected in several countries in Central and South America.”

-And of course, now we know it's popped up in the U.S. as well, with the CDC officially warning American women to steer clear of an area of Miami where mosquitoes are believed to be infected.
+And of course, now we know it’s popped up in the U.S. as well, and the CDC officially warning American women to steer clear of an area of Miami where mosquitoes are believed to be infected last year.
+The Florida Department of health, however, has reported that the number of Zika cases in their area has dropped in the past year — in 2016 alone there was a reported 264 pregnant women with lab-evidence of Zika, while there has only been four reported cases so far in 2017.

 Dr. Sherry Ross, OB-GYN and women’s health expert at Providence Saint John’s Health Center in Santa Monica, California, says experts are still learning the effects of this virus on children and non-pregnant adults.
 “Only 1 in 5 infected people will show any kind of symptoms, and the majority will only have mild flu-like symptoms,” she says, referring to the fever, conjunctivitis, rash and joint pain.
 “However, I would still encourage prevention of being exposed to this virus to all age groups.”